jlu5/ansible-dn42/scripts/peerconfgen/README.md

 To run this script you need the `requests` and `ruamel.yaml` libraries (`pip install requests ruamel.yaml`)

-## Adding/updating peerings
+### Adding/updating peerings

+For example, if you were AS4242421080 and wanted to peer with my "sjc" node, you would run something like: `peerconfgen.py sjc highdef` and interactively fill in the prompts.

-**Note that for peer name, you should only write your AS name**, not the router name (e.g. rtr1). e.g. for AS4242421080 a peer name of "highdef" would be preferable.
+For peer name section, **you should only include your AS name**, and not any router names specific to your network (e.g. rtr1).
+Please only use names containing lowercase letters or numbers.

 ```
 $ peerconfgen.py --help